 If we attend without further thought only to the words of our formula, it expresses a mesh of relations in which language becomes entangled.
 It looks as if any attempt to form a notion of language required dialectical tricks to escape from this tangle.
-Yet such a procedure, which the formula seems literally to invite, loses the possibility of grasping the simplicity of the sence of language thoughtfully (that is, by entering idómatically into the way-making movement), instead of trying to form a notion of language.
+Yet such a procedure, which the formula seems literally to invite, loses the possibility of grasping the simplicity of the essence of language thoughtfully (that is, by entering idiomatically into the way-making movement), instead of trying to form a notion of language.

-What looks like a confused tangle becomes untangled when we see it in the light of the way-making movement, and re-solves into the release brought about by the way-making movement disclosed in Saying.
+What looks like a confused tangle becomes untangled when we see it in the light of the way-making movement, and resolves into the release brought about by the way-making movement disclosed in Saying.
 That movement delivers Saying to speech.
 Saying keeps the way open along which speaking, as listening, catches from Saying what is to be said, and raises what it thus has caught and received into the sounding word.
-The way-making of Saying into spoken language is the deliver-ing bond that binds by appropriating.
+The way-making of Saying into spoken language is the delivering bond that binds by appropriating.

 Language, thus delivered into its own freedom, can be concerned solely with itself.
-This sounds as if we were talking of a selfsh solipsism.
-But language does not insist upon itself alone in the sense of a purely self-seeking, all-oblivious selfadmiration.
-As Saying, the nature of language is the appro-priating showing which diaregards precisely itself, in order to free that which is shown, to its authentic appearance.
+This sounds as if we were talking of a selfish solipsism.
+But language does not insist upon itself alone in the sense of a purely self-seeking, all-oblivious self-admiration.
+As Saying, the nature of language is the appropriating showing which disregards precisely itself, in order to free that which is shown, to its authentic appearance.

-free that which is shown, to its authentic appearance.
-Language, which spaths by saying, is concerned that our speaking, in listening to the unspoken, corresponds to what is said.
-Thus silence, too, which is often regarded as the source of speaking, is itself already a corresponding?
-Silence corresponds to the soundless tolling of the stillness of appro-priating ahowing Saying.
+Language, which speaks by saying, is concerned that our speaking, in listening to the unspoken, corresponds to what is said.
+Thus silence, too, which is often regarded as the source of speaking, is itself already a corresponding.
+Silence corresponds to the soundless tolling of the stillness of appropriating-showing Saying.
 As Showing, Saying, which consists in Appropriation, is the most proper mode of Appropriating.
-Appropriation is by way of asying.
-Accordingly, language always speaks according to the mode in which the Appropri-tion as such reveals itself or withdraws.
-For a thinking that tion as such reveals itself or withdraws.
-For a thinking that pursues the Appropriation can still only surmise it, and yet can experience it even now in the nature of modern technology, which we call by the still strange-sounding name of Framing (GeStell).
-Because Framing challenges man, that is, pro-vokes him to order and set up all that is present being an technical inventory, Framing persists after the manner of Appropriation, specifically by simultaneously obstructing
+Appropriation is by way of saying.
+Accordingly, language always speaks according to the mode in which the Appropriation as such reveals itself or withdraws.
+For a thinking that pursues the Appropriation can still only surmise it, and yet can experience it even now in the nature of modern technology, which we call by the still strange-sounding name of Framing (Ge-Stell ••).
+Because Framing challenges man, that is, provokes him to order and set up all that is present being as technical inventory, Framing persists after the manner of Appropriation, specifically by simultaneously obstructing

-^{}See Being and Time, pp. 203-11.
-(M. H.) See Identity and Difference, pp. 14n.
+• See Being and Time, pp. 203-11.
+(M. H.)

+•• See Identity and Difference, pp. 14n.
 (M. H.)